 Kiva is a special crowdfunding platform and one I truly appreciate: The money raised here is not for you.
 Rather, you can become a micro-lender to entrepreneurs and artists all over the world.

-Whether it’s lending $4,400 to a women’s farming group in Sierra Leone to buy seeds and rent a tractor, or $2,075 to a woman who owns a store in Brazil that sells mobile phone accessories, you can loan a small amount to any borrower you choose.
+Whether it's lending $250 to a woman farmer in the Philippines to buy fertilizer and pesticides, or $625 to a group in Kenya to buy cost-efficient maize seeds and fertilizer, you can loan a small amount to any borrower you choose.
 Plus, as the loan is paid back, you can make a little bit of money in return.
 (They have a 96.8% repayment rate.)

 This is a way to help deserving individuals, especially in underserved parts of the world, get just a little bit of money to make a vast difference in their lives.